Ready to dive into Tucson’s pizza scene? Or should we say “Tuscan?” (we shouldn’t).

 From sourdough perfection at Anello to solar-powered slices at Brooklyn Pizza Company, this guide is your ticket to the tastiest slices in town.
 Take a tour through the best pizza in Tucson digitally — and then, of course, physically.

 The owner of Anello makes their own sourdough.
-It’s the best in town.
+It’s one of the best in town.
 The pizza is wood-fired, thin, chewy, and so good you won’t be able to stop eating.
 The menu is refreshingly simple and everything is top-notch.
 The Bianco is a must-try.

 This spot is all about fresh, hand-tossed, solar-powered pizzas.
 Seriously, solar-powered!
-It’s right in downtown Tucson on 4th Avenue.
-And let’s not forget their garlic knots – absolutely to die for.
+It’s right in downtown Tucson on Fourth Avenue.
+And let’s not forget their garlic knots — absolutely to die for.
 Plus you can grab a slice and stargaze at Sky Bar next door.
 Win-win!

 This Oro Valley newcomer is a pizza lover’s dream.
 Their wood-fired pizzas are a work of art, thanks to owner Reza’s backyard pizza-making trials.
 The place has a cool patio with mountain views and a quirky interior.
 Must-tries?
 The classic Margherita and the mushroom-filled Fungi Pizza.